Healthdirect Free Australian health advice you can count on.

 Blood tests

-Tests under anaesthetic
+Tests done whilst under anaesthetic

 If you are having sedation or a general anaesthetic for a test, you will need to fast beforehand.
 This lowers your risk of serious complications.
-Your anaesthetist will tell you when to stop eating and drinking.

-Adults can usually have small amounts of clear fluids up to 2 hours before.
-Your anaesthetist will tell you when to stop eating and drinking.
+Adults can usually keep having small amounts of clear fluids up to 2 hours before anaesthesia.

 Colonoscopy